Rose Bowl Game: Twice in a season

-Of the 24 bowl rematches of regular season games, five have taken place in the Rose Bowl.
+Of the 26 bowl rematches of regular season games, six have taken place in the Rose Bowl.
 In three of those instances, the same team won both the regular season game and the Rose Bowl Game.
 UCLA won three of those five Rose Bowl games, including both instances in which a different team lost the regular season game but won the Rose Bowl Game.